 Find your nearest Department of Driver Services customer service center.

 You can save time by completing a Driver License/ID form before going to the Department of Driver Services.
 When you arrive, you can expect to:

 - Take a new photo.

 - Take a vision exam if you are age 64 or older.

 - Provide documentation that shows your identity, residential address, Social Security number and U.S. citizenship or proof of lawful presence in the United States.
 The documents provided must be original or certified copies.
 Faxes and photocopies are not accepted.
 You can refer to Georgia’s Secure ID page for more information on what documents will be accepted.

-Exchange an out-of-state license for a Georgia license
+How do I exchange an out-of-state license for a Georgia license?

 You must meet the following requirements to exchange a license: